shama/ndthree/README.md

   return 0
 })

-// Give the ndarray and BufferGeometry and it will fill it up var geometry = ndarrayGeometry(voxels, new THREE.BufferGeometry())
+// Give it a ndarray and BufferGeometry to populate var geometry = ndarrayGeometry(voxels, new THREE.BufferGeometry())

 // Create a new mesh from the geometry